Angemon92/Intelligent_systems-Laptop_price_prediction/README.md

 *Application is using DOM4J library for manipulation with XML.*

 ##### Selected  and excluded attributes
-Following attributes are exluded from collecting process bacose small number ot laptops has them (every 100'th laptop has these attrributes): Wirless, Warranty, Graphic card configuration, Weight, Item must be returned within, Refund will be given as, Processor configuration.
+Following attributes are exluded from collecting process because small number of laptops has them (every 100th laptop has these attrributes): Wireless, Warranty, Graphic card configuration, Weight, Item must be returned within, Refund will be given as, Processor configuration.
-Attribute "Model" is also excluded becose it has high variance. (example: Model e {40A10090US, Latitude E6420, ZV5000, E6400, D620, D630, Mini 10, ...}
+Attribute "Model" is also excluded because it has high variance. (example: Model e {40A10090US, Latitude E6420, ZV5000, E6400, D620, D630, Mini 10, ...}
 Final collection of attributes contains: [Attribute list](#al)

 ###<a name="fdea"></a>Filtering data and exploratory analysis